JarrenRalf/PNT-Timesheet/README.md

-# PNT-Timesheet
+# PNT Timesheet
-A timesheet that automatically sets the dates and hours semi-monthly as well as streamlines the process of sending the payroll manager a copy of the timesheet via email.
+Link to Sample Spreadsheet: [PNT Timesheet](https://docs.google.com/spreadsheets/d/1F7lgNKwcFF8xKg_BJAYFwOzyl26Ks-NXxsyUnkHc_Wc/edit#gid=1755690502)

+How does this spreadsheet benefit Pacific Net & Twine?
+- This spreadsheets automates the process of preparing an employee's timesheet for submission to the payroll manager.
+- This version requires the employee to have their suoervisor approve the hours before they get sent to the payroll manager.